mgkumar138/mgkumar138.github.io/README.md

 <img align="left" src="ganesh_informal_square.jpg" width="25%" id="hp"/>

 <body>
+I am a research scientist at the Center for Frontier AI Research (CFAR), Institute of High Performance Computing (IHPC), A*STAR.
-I am a Neuroscience Ph.D. candidate at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP) and the Department of Electrical and Computer Engineering.
+I am also a Neuroscience Ph.D. candidate at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP) and the Department of Electrical and Computer Engineering.
 I am co-advised by <a href="https://nus.edu.sg/lsi/principal-investigators-3/dr-andrew-tan-yong-yi/">Andrew Tan</a> and
 <a href="https://cde.nus.edu.sg/idp/staff/yen-shih-cheng/">Shih-Cheng Yen</a> and, collaborate with